-A successful implementation of telematics rely on identifying a solution, personalizing it with API integrations that work together to enable ideal blending for the unique needs and goals of a business.
-A model platform assists fleet managers to track relevant telematics data to help increase efficacy and reduce costs by restructuring process and mobilizing businesses with information.
+Successful implementation of telematics relies on identifying a solution, personalizing it with API integrations that work together to enable ideal blending for the unique needs and goals of a business.
+A model platform assists fleet managers to track relevant telematics data to help increase efficacy and reduce costs by restructuring processes and mobilizing businesses with information.

 Profit margins are getting thinner across industries, compliance mandates are further taxing bottom-lines while safety concerns continue to gain momentum, hence choosing the right technology is crucial.

-Cloud computing and smartphone apps is the future of telematics.
+Cloud computing and smartphone apps are the future of telematics.